Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 When two or more language scripts are used in the same text fragment, multiple adjustments for glyph positioning may be required.
 For example, Latin scripts have lowercase characters that have features descending below the text baseline, while Asian scripts typically have glyphs positioned on the baseline.
 When combining characters from these two scripts the position of the baseline for Asian characters should be adjusted.

 Some complex scripts require glyph positioning be adjusted in both directions.
 Figure 26 below demonstrates text layout in a complex (Arabic) script, involving diagonal writing, ligatures and glyph substitutions.
-A sequence of characters (right, reading right to left) is combined to form a resulting Urdu word (left) which is displayed in the “Nastaliq” style.
+A sequence of characters (right, reading right to left) is combined to form a resulting Urdu word (left) which is displayed in the â€œNastaliqâ€ style.

 <img src="figures/figure26.PNG"/>